Format Of The SAT

 - Data analysis, statistics, and probability

 The math section includes multiple choice and grid-in types of questions.
 As known, in the multiple-choice segment, the students should single out the correct answer from few given choices.
 The math part has two 25 minute sections and one 20 minute section, as stated earlier.
 One of the 25 minute sections has 20 multiple choice questions and the other one has 8 multiple choice questions and 10 grid-in questions.
 The grid-in questions have no choices and the candidates have to solve the problem and grid-in the answers.
 The 20 minute section has 16 questions and is fully of multiple choice type.
-There are no minus points for incorrect responses in the grid-in section.
+There are no minus points for incorrect responses in that section.